-Financial instruments which potentially subject the Company to credit risk consist principally of cash and cash equivalents.
-All cash and cash equivalents are held in business checking and money market accounts in United States financial institutions the balances of which exceed federally insured limits.
+Financial instruments which potentially subject the Company to credit risk consist principally of cash, cash equivalents and marketable securities.
+The Company invests its cash, cash equivalents and marketable securities in debt instruments and interest-bearing accounts in United States financial institutions, the balances of which exceed federally insured limits.
 The Company has not recognized any losses from credit risks on such accounts.
-The Company believes it is not exposed to significant credit risks on cash and cash equivalents.
+The Company mitigates credit risk by limiting the investment type and maturity to securities that preserve capital, maintain liquidity and have a high credit quality.
 The Company has no financial instruments with off balance sheet risk of accounting loss.